Hints and tips - 10 minute read

-Twitter has a full range of people, posting daily articles, tips and ideas that might just give you that inspirational boost to support you and your students.
-These accounts below is just to get you started:
+Twitter has a huge range of people, posting daily articles, tips and ideas that might just give you that inspirational boost to support you and your students.
+These accounts are just to get you started:

 Many great online resources are available, so join the conversation by sharing your ideas and resource links in the comment box below.

-If you have any queries or questions, you can email me at email@example.com.
+If you have any queries or questions, you can email me at firstname.lastname@example.org or follow us on Twitter @OCR_Psychology.
 You can also sign up to subject updates and receive email information about resources and support.